Invivogen

 • Release assay

 Tumor necrosis factor (TNF)-like 1A (TL1A) drives the production of pro-inflammatory cytokines and differentiation of T helper subsets.
-Abnormal TL1A expression is linked to enteric autoimmune diseases (e.g. Crohn’s disease) and extends to other diseases including allergic airway inflammation.
+Abnormal TL1A expression is linked to enteric autoimmune diseases (e.g. Crohn’s disease) and extends to other diseases, including allergic airway inflammation.

 More details

-InvivoGen’s products are for research use only, and not for clinical or veterinary use.
+InvivoGen’s products are for internal research use only and not for clinical or veterinary use.

 Figures

-Cellular response to human TL1A
+Cellular response to human and mouse TL1A

-Cellular response to human TL1A
+Cellular response to human and mouse TL1A

 Cell line specificity